Ted O'Brien: Federal politics

 In May 2015, O'Brien again won LNP preselection for Fairfax.
 It was initially expected that Palmer would seek re-election in the same seat, but he eventually decided to leave federal politics.
 O'Brien subsequently regained Fairfax for the LNP at the 2016 federal election.
 The LNP had been heavily tipped to reclaim the seat with Palmer's retirement.
 Fairfax, like most Sunshine Coast seats, tilts conservative, and O'Brien would have retained it with a four percent swing in a "traditional" matchup with Labor in 2013.
 As expected, O'Brien won easily.

 O'Brien has served on a number of House of Representatives committees, including as chair of the Standing Committee on Environment and Energy from July 2019, a member of the Joint Standing Committee on Foreign Affairs, Defence and trade, and Chair of the Trade Sub-Committee.
 In 2019 he was nominated to represent the Morrison government on the Olympic Candidature Leadership Group overseeing South-East Queensland's prospective bid for the 2032 Summer Olympics.

 From 5 June 2022 until the 2025 federal election, O'Brien served as the Shadow Minister for Climate Change and Energy.

 Following the 2025 Liberal Party leadership election, O'Brien was elected as Deputy Leader of the Opposition and Deputy Leader of the Liberal Party under the leadership of Sussan Ley.
 O'Brien was also appointed as Shadow Treasurer.

+In the 2026 Liberal Party of Australia leadership election, O'Brien was successfully challenged for the position of Deputy Leader of the Liberal Party by Jane Hume.
+He lost his role of Shadow Treasurer, but was reappointed to the Shadow Cabinet as Shadow Minister for Foreign Affairs.